New Orleans police: Driver in deadly crash likely impaired

 Toney faces two counts of vehicular homicide, seven counts of vehicular negligent injury, hit and run, and reckless operation, the release said.

-The incident happened along a multiple-block stretch of Esplanade Avenue, a leafy street that connects the city's biggest park with the French Quarter.
-Police earlier said most of the victims were bicyclists, and photographs of the scene showed mangled bikes along the side of the street.
+The crash happened along a multiple-block stretch of Esplanade Avenue, a leafy street that connects the city's biggest park with the French Quarter.
+The scene was close to the route of the Endymion parade, one of New Orleans' largest Mardi Gras parades, that was held Saturday.

+New Orleans Police Chief Shaun Ferguson told a news conference late Saturday that despite the crash's proximity to the parade route, "we do not believe at this point in time that this has anything to do with the Endymion parade."

+Police said most of the victims were bicyclists, and photographs of the scene showed mangled bikes along the side of the street.

 Police Superintendent Shaun Ferguson told local media that bystanders in the area were the ones who stopped the driver.